Super Roc Rocket Gliders

 Calculated Barrowman and Lateral Area Centers of Pressure

-We predicted that we would see glide recovery when the center of gravity (\(C_G\)) fell in the region between the center of pressure (CP) curves.
+We predicted that we would see glide recovery when the center of gravity (

 This is consistent with the general observation that long, slender rockets are more likely to recover by a backwards glide accidentally.
 With both theory and experience suggesting a longer model would be more likely to perform, we concentrated our efforts on the longest model of the backslider.